wootencl/apidocs-v4/source/includes/_activities.md

-scheduled         | The activity is scheduled for the next available transmission to the trading partner. generating        | The activity is generating X12 transactions. processing        | The activity is processing X12 transactions that have been received. transmitting      | The activity is transmitting X12 transactions to the trading partner. waiting           | The activity is waiting on a trading partner response. receiving         | The activity is receiving X12 transactions from a trading partner.
+scheduled         | The activity is scheduled for the next available transmission to the trading partner. generating        | The activity is generating X12 transactions. processing        | The activity is processing X12 transactions that have been received. fallback          | The activity is enacting fallback action. transmitting      | The activity is transmitting X12 transactions to the trading partner. waiting           | The activity is waiting on a trading partner response. receiving         | The activity is receiving X12 transactions from a trading partner.